-It’s likely that the signature won’t be the correct size, so you should resize it within the Word document.
+Likely, the signature won’t be the correct size, so you should resize it within the Word document.
 Word makes it simple to resize photos: If you select the photo, you will see selection points along the edges.
 Select one of the points on any of the corners of the photo and drag your mouse away from or toward the photo to make it larger or smaller.

 Step 6: Save Your Document

 With your signature inserted in the correct place and resized to fit your document, you’ve successfully inserted your wet signature into Word.
 You can save the document and either print it or send it digitally.
 Consider saving the document as a PDF once you’ve inserted your signature for additional document security.
 While editing a PDF isn’t impossible, a Microsoft Word document is editable by design.
 PDF format is intended to capture the final version of a document.

 To save your document as a PDF, select File, then Save As.
 Before you click Save, you can change the file type from Word to PDF in the dropdown.